CMPS-6100/lab-09-template/lab-10.md

 The ping command sends a request packet to a destination using a special ICMP protocol.
 For example, you could run `ping google.com` or `ping 173.194.33.174` to ping a domain name or IP address.
+Ping is usually used to check if a destination is reachable.

-These packets ask the remote destination to reply.
+Ping's packets ask the remote destination to reply.
 If the remote destination is configured to reply, it will respond with packets of its own.
 You’ll be able to see how long the round-trip time is between your computer and the destination.
 You’ll see a “request timed out”